tellur21/TravelAppCore/src/TravelAppUI/README.md

 - .NET 9.0 SDK or later
 - Visual Studio 2022 or VS Code
-- Access to the SilkRoad Travel API (https://www.SilkRoad.travel)
+- Access to the Travel API (https://www..travel)

 ### Configuration